astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 Waterfalls are snapped to the aquatic network and duplicates are marked.

-## Small Barriers
+## Road-related barriers and crossings

-Small barriers are hosted on ArcGIS Online and downloaded using `analysis/prep/barriers/download.py`.
+Road-related barriers are hosted on ArcGIS Online and downloaded using `analysis/prep/barriers/download.py`.

-Small barriers are processed using `analysis/prep/barriers/prep_small_barriers.py`.
+Road-related barriers are processed using `analysis/prep/barriers/prep_road_barriers.py`.

-Small barriers are automatically snapped to the aquatic network if within 50 meters.
+Road-related barriers are automatically snapped to the aquatic network if within 50 meters.
 Barriers are excluded from analysis if they did not snap to the network or were otherwise identified by various attributes (e.g., Feasibility).
 After snapping, barriers are de-duplicated to remove those that are very close to each